Back to Living Real Change

 A mammogram is an X-ray that allows a specialist to examine the breast tissue for any suspicious areas.
 Mammograms can often show a breast lump before it can be felt.

-Most women (85 percent) who develop breast cancer do not have a family history of this disease, according the American Cancer Society.
+Most women (85%) who develop breast cancer do not have a family history of this disease, according to the American Cancer Society.
 However, having a first-degree relative (mother, sister, or daughter) with breast cancer almost doubles a woman’s risk.
 Having two first-degree relatives increases risk about three-fold.

 When and how often: